-As at 30 September 2007, the Group has been in compliance with the above share capital requirements.
+As at 31 December 2007, the Group was in compliance with the above share capital requirements.

 The Group monitors capital on the basis of a financial leverage ratio.
 This ratio is calculated as the total debt divided by the total equity.
 The total debt is calculated as the sum of non-current debt and current debt, and the total equity is equal to the total equity at the reporting date.